 At Countryside we use a bottle warmer to ensure that the babies water is heated up to a correct temperature.
 It will usually take around four minutes to six minutes to heat a bottle to the perfect temperature for our babies.
-When we have warmed the baby's bottled water, we will add the milk powder and then we test the temperature of the milk by squirting a little on to our inner wrist.
+The current amount of water into the babies bottle, staff will then add pre-measured milk powder from parent.
+The bottle is mixed and then placed in the bottle warmer.
+When we have warmed the baby's bottles we then test the temperature of the milk by squirting a little on to our inner wrist.
 This is a reliable guide as the skin on the inner wrist is thinner and more sensitive than the skin on your hands.
 The milk droplets on your skin should feel warm, not hot.
 Any milk left over from the feed should be discarded and the bottle rinsed out and returned to the parent.